Gegori1/Deep_Learning/Exam_part_ii/Readme.md

 - `Second approximation`
 For ther second approximation two joined ResNet neural networks were trained and a U-Net was later trained in a different stage.
 The two trained graphs were joined togheter to solve both problems simultaneously.

-The code on this repository can be found on the following [google drive folder](https://drive.google.com/drive/folders/1QL9J2Mm0WOoghS9Gy42QUsd3s-A84F_d?usp=sharing) were the code was hosted to get advantage of the GPU virtual machines.
+The code on this repository can be found on the following [google drive folder](https://drive.google.com/drive/folders/1QL9J2Mm0WOoghS9Gy42QUsd3s-A84F_d?usp=sharing), were the code was hosted to get advantage of the GPU virtual machines.

-Even though some of the files and folders on the google drive folder have different names than the ones hosted righ here, the file structure remains the same.
-In the following section the names of the google drive folders will be specificed inside paranthesis:
+The files and folders structure has the following configuration:

 ```